-1. Increased harmone production is responsible for physial, sexual, emotional changes during adolescence True/False 2.
-Abstinence is the only method of preventing HIV infection, which is 100% effective and has no medical side effects.
-True/False 3.
+Increased harmone production is responsible for physial, sexual, emotional changes during adolescence True/False

+- 2. Abstinence is the only method of preventing HIV infection, which is 100% effective and has no medical side effects. - True/False - 3.
 Gender roles are mostly determined by biological factors beyond our control.

-True/False 4.
-Attraction towards the opposite sex during adolescence is the indication of an unhealthy mind True/False 5.
-Persons who are infected with HIV can look and feel healthy.
-True/False 6.
-AIDS can be cured if it is treated early.
-True/False 7.
-One can try drugs just once and than stop.
-Truc/False 8.
-Males who are infected with HIV, can transmit it to another person through their semen.
-Truc/False
+4. Attraction towards the opposite sex during adolescence is the indication of an unhealthy mind

+5. Persons who are infected with HIV can look and feel healthy.

+6. AIDS can be cured if it is treated early.

+7. One can try drugs just once and than stop.

+8. Males who are infected with HIV, can transmit it to another person through their semen.

-10. A. i.
-C. a.
-I Truc/False 10.
-An infected mother can pass HIV to her unborn child. , 11.
+9. Persons who are infected with HIV, can transmit it to another person through their blood.
+True/False 10.
+An infected mother can pass HIV to her unborn child.
+Truc/False 11.
 Drugs increase creativity.
 True/False 12.
 Persons who have sex only with their own spouses, have no chances to become infected with HIV.
-Truc/False 13.
+True/False 13.
 Mosquitoes can transmit HIV from one person to another.
-True/False 14.
-A woman can get pregnant the first time she has sexual relation with a man True/False 15.
+True/False 14 .
+A woman can get pregnant the first time she has sexual relation with a man True/False 15 .
 Child care is a skill determined mostly by heredity.
-True/False 16.
+True/False 16 .
 A person can become infected with HIV by donating (giving) blood.
-True/False 17.
+True/False 17 .
 Persons can reduce their chances of becoming infected with HIV by using condom during sexual intercourse.
-Truc/Falsc 18.
-People can be infected with HIV and not know they have it till they are tested.
-True/False 19.
-It is medically advised that students who have HIV should not be allowed in schools.
-True/False 20.
+True/False 18 People can be infected with HIV and not know they have it till they are tested.
+True/False 19 It is medically advised that students who have HIV should not be allowed in schools.
+True/False 20).
 It is medically sound to allow people who have HIV to work in places that handle food.
-True/False 21.
+True/False 21 1.
 Having sex with more than one can increase a person's risk of getting infected with HIV.
-True/False 22.
+True/False 22 2.
 Smoking and drinking during pregnancy increase the risk of birth defects and other problems for the child.
-True/False 23.
+True/False 23 3.
 Eve-teasing is the indicator of an unhealthy mind.
 True/False

 24. Teenage girls have a very low risk of miscarriage and birth defects in their babies as compared to women in other age groups.
 True/False 25.
 Treatment for gonorrhea and syphilis is simple and effective.
-Truc/False 26.
+True/False 26.
 A person may get HIV by hugging a friend who has HIV/AIDS.
-Truc/False A person may get HIV by shaking hands with a person who has HIV/AIDS.
-True/False 28.
-AIDS is a contagious disease like common cold. .
+True/False 27.
+A person may get HIV by shaking hands with a person who has HIV/AIDS.
+True/False .
+28. AIDS is a contagious disease like common cold. .
 True/False 29.
 There is no known vaccine to prevent AIDS.
 True/False 30.
 When a person has AIDS, his or her body cannot defend itself from certain diseases.
 True/False 31.
 All persons suffering from STDs are also suffering from AIDS.
 True/False 32.
 Not to allow a student with HIV to attend the school is an example of irrational discrimination.
-True/False Drugs sharpen thinking and lead to greater concentration.
+True/False 33.
+Drugs sharpen thinking and lead to greater concentration.
 True/False 34.
 Drug addiction can be cured by medial and psychological treatment.
 True/False 35.
 To get rid of drugs, the addicted person has to have sustained self-determination.
 True/False